meshcloud/meshcloud-docs/docs/meshstack.monitoring.md

 Customers can find more details including a full list of metrics transmitted in meshStack's security documentation.

-When enabled, [product usage data](#product-usage-data) is relayed from meshPanel's web server to a central plausible server instance operated by meshcloud.
+When enabled, collected [product feedback and usage data](administration.product-feedback-collection.md) is relayed from meshPanel's web server to a central plausible server instance operated by meshcloud.

 ## Health endpoint